inveniosoftware/docs-invenio-rdm/docs/use/administration.md

 _Introduced in InvenioRDM v13_

 The **Audit Logs** page provides actions taken in the system.
-As an administrator you can track user activity and understand recent changes across the repository.
+As an administrator, you can keep track of recent changes across the repository.

 ![Audit Logs](./imgs/administration/logs.png)